MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 constexpr size_type size_bytes() const noexcept;
 ```

-### Remarks
+### Return Value

-Returns how many bytes the elements in the span take up.
+The number of bytes that the elements in the span take up.
 This is `sizeof(element_type)` multiplied by the number of elements in the span.

 ### Example